doubleedesign/comet-components/docs-site/docs/development-core/testing/browser.md

 3. Enable HTTPS for the local site by doing one of the following:

-- open the Herd GUI > Dashboard > Open Sites > Comet Compoenents, and tick the "Enable HTTPS" checkbox
+- open the Herd GUI and go to `Sites > Comet Components`, and tick the "Enable HTTPS" checkbox
 - in PowerShell, run `herd secure` from the project root directory.

 4. Restart the PHP service in Herd so that the updated configuration is loaded.